 RLQ – appendicitis, watch for peritonitis

 Guthrie Test – Tests for PKU, baby should have eaten source of protein first

 Shilling Test – test for pernicious anemia/ how well one absorbs Vitamin b12

 Allen’s test – occlude both ulnar and radial artery until hand blanches then release ulnar.
 If the hand pinks up, ulnar artery is good and you can carry on with ABG/radial stick as planned.
 ABGS must be put on ice and whisked to the lab.

-- It’s ok to have abdominal craps, blood tinged outflow and leaking around site if the Peritoneal Dialysis cath (tenkhoff) was placed in the last 1-2 wks.
+- It’s ok to have abdominal cramps, blood tinged outflow and leaking around site if the Peritoneal Dialysis Cath (tenkhoff) was placed in the last 1-2 wks.
 Cloudy outflow NEVER NORMAL.

 - Amniotic fluid yellow with particles = meconium stained